 Bits 6-7 are reserved.

-When MAC Address Policy field Bit 4 is 0, the Policy Flags field is reserved.
-When MAC Address Policy field Bit 4 is 1, the Policy Flags field contains subfields as specified in Figure 9-820b.
+When MAC Address Policy field bit 4 is 0, the Policy Flags field is reserved.
+When the MAC Address Policy field bit 4 is 1, the Policy Flags field is specified in Figure 9-820b.